-Swedish Meatballs with Creamy Sauce
+Swedish Meatballs

 Prep Time 20 minutes

-Cook Time 10 minutes
+Cook Time 20 minutes

-Total Time 30 minutes
+Total Time 40 minutes

 Post may contain affiliate links.
 Read my disclosure policy.

-What Makes Meatballs Swedish?
+What Makes Swedish Meatballs Unique?

-What You’ll Need
+Ingredients You’ll Need

 • Ground Meat: I like to use a combination of ground beef and ground pork.
 This gives them the best flavor, but you can use whatever type of ground meat you like the best.

-• Panko Breadcrumbs: Make sure you are using Panko breadcrumbs, not regular breadcrumbs.
+• Panko Breadcrumbs: Make sure you are using panko breadcrumbs, not regular breadcrumbs.
 Panko breadcrumbs have a lot more texture to them, creating a great final meatball.

 • Whole Milk: You can use a less fattening milk, like 2% milk as well.
 Whole milk will add a little more fat though, giving you a juicier meatball.